MatthewNutt5/simon/README.md

 ### Setup

-In `simon.c`, necessary setup includes defining global constants, declaring global variables, and running initialization routines (described in the Libraries section).
+The necessary setup includes defining global constants, declaring global variables, and running initialization routines (described in the Libraries section).

 ### Loop

-After the setup in `simon.c`, the main loop consists of a persistent interrupt timer with a ~10ms period that iterates on an FSM.
+After the setup, the main loop consists of a persistent interrupt timer with a ~10ms period that iterates on an FSM.
 The FSM manages the state of the game - initialized, blinking pattern, waiting for response, etc.
 The FSM also keeps track of the number of interrupts.
 Based on the current pushbutton inputs, number of interrupts, and randomly generated numbers, the FSM will move between different game states according to the rules of Simon.
 In certain game states, the FSM will play animations defined in the `simon_av` library.